flatironinstitute/sciware/10_EnvShell/main.md

 - Ok to break in for quick, clarifying questions.
 - Use Raise Hand feature for new topics or for more in-depth questions.
 - Please stay muted if not speaking.
 (Host may mute you.)
+- We are recording, posted on #sciware Slack

 ## Feedback